Indian cricket team in Australia in 2011–12: Background

-The Australian team, however, was undergoing a period of transition, with many of their successful players like Shane Warne, Adam Gilchrist, Matthew Hayden and Glenn McGrath having retired a couple of years prior and former captain and batting mainstay Ricky Ponting woefully out-of-form.
+The Australian team was undergoing a period of transition, with many of their successful players like Shane Warne, Adam Gilchrist, Matthew Hayden and Glenn McGrath having retired after the 2006/7 Ashes and former captain and ageing batting mainstay Ricky Ponting woefully out-of-form.
 The team was now captained by Michael Clarke and had many inexperienced players.
-Australia's recent record was not inspiring, meekly losing the Ashes series, not going to the semifinals of the Cricket World Cup for the first time since 1992, and drawing two prior Test series against South Africa away and against New Zealand at home.
+Australia's recent record was not inspiring, meekly losing the home 2010/11 Ashes series, failing to reach the semifinals of the Cricket World Cup for the first time since 1992, and drawing two recent Test series in South Africa away and home against New Zealand at home.
 Their coach Tim Nielsen had been sacked and replaced with former South African coach Mickey Arthur.
 Not many cricket experts and media, even in Australia, were expecting an Australian resurgence against a very formidable India.

-Also, this was batting maestro Sachin Tendulkar's fifth series in Australia, having been a member of the Indian side in its previous tours Down Under in 1991, 1999, 2003 and 2007.
-At the beginning of the tour, Tendulkar had scored 99 centuries in international cricket; the tour gave him the opportunity to become the first player in the history of the sport to reach score his hundredth century.
+This was ageing batting maestro Sachin Tendulkar's fifth series in Australia, having been a member of the Indian side in its previous tours Down Under in 1991, 1999, 2003 and 2007.
+At the beginning of the tour, Tendulkar had scored 99 centuries in international cricket; the tour gave him the long overdue and agonisingly absent opportunity to become the first player in the history of the sport to reach score his hundredth international century, if across two widely differing formats.

-India made two changes to its bowling attack from the third test of the West Indies series, with pacemen Zaheer Khan and Umesh Yadav replacing paceman Varun Aaron and spinner Pragyan Ojha, and fielding an unchanged batting lineup.
+India made two changes to its bowling attack from the third Test of the West Indies series, with pacemen Zaheer Khan and Umesh Yadav replacing paceman Varun Aaron and spinner Pragyan Ojha, and fielding an unchanged batting lineup.
 Harbhajan Singh, who had previously taken the wicket of Ponting ten times in his career, was not selected.

 In the Limited Overs squad, Praveen Kumar returned to the squad after recovering from a fractured rib.
 Sachin Tendulkar was also in the squad, although he had not played an ODI since the final of the World Cup in April 2011.